cgroll/slides/slide_srcs/dynAssetAlloc.md

-% Dynamic asset allocation strategies:
-% risk analysis
+% CAPE ratios and what they teach us about long-term stock market dynamics

 <!--
 Possible titles:
 - Dynamic multi-asset class investment strategies
--->
+- CAPE Ratio and what we can learn about long-term asset dynamics
+- CAPE ratios and what they tell us about long-term asset dynamics
+- CAPE ratios and what they teach us about stock market returns
+- Dynamic asset allocation strategies: risk analysis -->